tzumby/echonest_resource/README.md

 gem "echonest_resource"
 ```

-Obtain an API key from echonest and create a file called 'echonest.yml' in your /config directory
+Obtain an API key from <a href="https://developer.echonest.com/account/register">Echonest</a> and create a file called 'echonest.yml' in your /config directory

 ``` ruby
 api_key = "YOUR_API_KEY"